Aarhunt/2IC80-SwitchBot/README.md

 Additionally, it reads the current data of the selected SwitchBot curtain and displays it live.

+In the beginning, it can take quite a lot of time for the program to start.
+This is because it is scanning all the devices to find whether there is a SwitchBot present.

 ## Requirements
 Run the following command to install the required packages:
 `pip install -r requirements.txt`